The Mathematical Syntax of Architectures: Application

 The architecture (diagram) furthermore differentiates between several vertical \emph{layers}\footnote{but not in the strict sense of an $n$-tier architecture according to def.~\ref{def-n-tier-arch}.} like \textsf{Mediation \& Publishing} or \textsf{Analytics}.
 There are also two horizontal sections shown in the diagram, \textsf{Software as a service} and \textsf{On premise / edge}.

-All these constructs may be easily implemented in our rigorous architecture model by specifying certain subsets $L_i \subset A$ (conforming to the various layers and tiers) and defining suitable \emph{indicator functions} $f_{L_i} : A \to \mathbb{B} = \{0, 1 \}$, as follows:
+All these constructs may be easily implemented in our rigorous architecture model by specifying certain subsets $L_i \subset A$ (conforming to the various layers and tiers) and defining suitable \emph{characteristic functions} $f_{L_i} : A \to \mathbb{B} = \{0, 1 \}$, as follows: